How is performance management best approached on enterprise networks?

 The following diagram from our book Network Management: Accounting and Performance Strategies offers guidance on how to get started:

-Are there open source equivalents of this/these tool(s), and why would or wouldn't you recommend
+Are there open source equivalents of this/these tool(s), and why would or wouldn't you recommend them?

 As mentioned above, MRTG is an excellent open source tool for monitoring.
 The advantage is that it is free of charge; the disadvantage is the lack of support and a potentially longer learning curve.
 Caida offers a set of very nice applications, e.g., cflowd for collecting NetFlow records.